yzumis/ai/README.md

 # ia
-Some artificial intelligence tests in javascript
+Some artificial intelligence tests in java and javascript

 It includes:
 - A Perceptron.
 It also includes an html which trains the perceptron to solve the problem of values greater than/lower than